mediocregopher/ginger/docs/syntax.md

 I have some immediate goals I'm trying to achieve with this syntax:

-* Everything is strings (except numbers, functions, and data structures).
+* Everything is strings (except numbers, functions, and composites).
 There is no symbol type, atom type, keyword type, etc... they're all just strings.

 * There is no `defmacro`.
 Macro creation and usage is simply an inherent feature of the language syntax.